-- 4. The premises concerned are currently a grocery store.
-The application is for a new premises licence to permit alcohol to be sold for consumption off the premises. - 5.
-A summary of the application is attached as Appendix B to this report. - 6.
-A location plan of the premises is attached at Appendix C. - 7.
-A copy of the application is attached at Appendix D. - 8.
-Under the Licensing Act 2003, statutory guidance issued under section 182 of the Act and the Licensing Authority's statement of Licensing Policy, any licensing application under the Act in respect of which representations have been made to the Licensing Authority and which have not been withdrawn or resolved by mediation fall to be determined by the Licensing Sub-Committee having regard to the evidence before it.

-- 9. Representations against the granting of the licence have been received during the consultation period.
-The representations are attached at Appendix E. - 10.
-The applicant has indicated that a copy of the application was sent to the Responsible Authorities.
-Details of the application have been published on the Council website. - 11.
-During the consultation period the applicant has agreed with South Yorkshire Police that additional conditions shall appear on the licence should it be granted.
-The additional conditions are attached at Appendix F.
+- should it be granted.
+These amendments are shown in the summary of application, at Appendix B. - 7.
+A location plan of the premises is attached at Appendix C. - 8.
+A copy of the application is attached at Appendix D. - 9.
+Under the Licensing Act 2003, statutory guidance issued under section 182 of the Act and the Licensing Authority's statement of Licensing Policy, any licensing application under the Act in respect of which representations have been made to the Licensing Authority and which have not been withdrawn or resolved by mediation fall to be determined by the Licensing Sub-Committee having regard to the evidence before it. - 10.
+Representations regarding the application have been received from 2 Responsible Authorities, Licensing & Public Health.
+Copies of the representations are attached at Appendix E. - 11.
+The agreement between the applicant and South Yorkshire Police is attached at Appendix F. - 12.
+A copy of the application has been sent to each of the Responsible Authorities.
+Details of the application have been published on the Council website.